andrewzm/spherePP/README.md

 ## Instructions

-Please note the following when trying to reproduce the results in Section 4.2.
+Please note the following if proceeding to reproduce the results in Section 4.2.

-**Software requirements:** R, Python (>=2.7), PyTorch, Numpy
+**Software requirements:** R (>=3.6), Python (>=3.7), PyTorch, Numpy

-**Hardware requirements:** Experiments in this section can only be run on a CPU, but some of this code may improve in performance if modified to use a top-end GPU
+**Hardware requirements:** Experiments in this section will run on the CPU, but some of this code may improve in performance if modified to use a top-end GPU

 **Contents:**
 - pacific.csv              Data containing the end locations of cyclones ni the North Pacific Ocean